 Delta Force: In these games, you can only take one, maybe two shots if you have armor.
 However, the enemies also can't take more than 1 high-powered shot, even to limbs (which is more realistic than other games, if you think about it), and they tend to be uninteligent, relatively stationary, and terrible shots.

-"Hell or Hell" mode in the fourth game plays this the traditional way, although to compensate for it, you get a stock of 3 Auto-Revive items to help you that are replenished whenever you reach a checkpoint.
+"Hell or Hell" mode in 4 and DmC just makes Dante and Nero OHPW's, although to compensate for it, you get a stock of 3 Auto-Revive items that are replenished at checkpoints.

 Divekick: This game is the Fighting Game version of this.
 It takes only one well-placed Dive Kick to end anyone.

 Dizzy: In the first three games of the series.
 (In the second game, Treasure Island Dizzy, you only had one life, too.
 The fourth game, Magicland Dizzy, added a Life Meter, but some of the hazards - in most games including water - remained instantly fatal.)